sheqi/qishe.github.io/index.md

 date:   2020-12-14 21:03:36 +0530
 ---

+### **Recent Focus**
-I am currently a research scientist at ByteDance, focusing on applying machine learning and computer vision techniques in Bytedance AI products.
+I am currently leading Applied Algorithm team in Business Integrity at ByteDance, focusing on applying (Multi Modal) Large Language Model、Machine Learning and Computer Vision techniques in AI products.
 Before that, I was a research scientist at Intel Labs.

 [**<font color="#dd0000">Hiring!</font>**] Recruiting scientists, engineers, and research/engineering interns in machine learning or computer vision at Beijing, Shanghai and Hangzhou.
 Feel free to [contact me](mailto:sheqi.roger@bytedance.com) !